PhysicsX/Gstreamer-on-embedded-devices/README.md

 ```

 ## Hello World
-For first Hello World application we can use built in elements like videotestsrc.
+For the first Hello World application, we can use built-in elements like videotestsrc.

 ```bash
 $ gst-launch-1.0 videotestsrc ! ximagesink
 ```
 The videotestsrc element is used to produce test video data in a wide variety of formats.
 The video test data produced can be controlled with the "pattern" property.
-It is possible to check capabilities of the elements using gst-inspect-1.0
+It is possible to check the capabilities of the elements using gst-inspect-1.0
 ```bash
 $ gst-inspect1.0 videotestsrc
 ```
-This will print useful informations about the element.
-These informations can be also get for pi camera or other elements.
-For instance even ximagesink.
-When you want to change the format of the video it will be very clever to check firt with this command.
+This will print useful information about the element.
+This information can also be obtained for the pi camera or other elements.
+For instance, even ximagesink.
+When you want to change the format of the video, it will be very clever to check first with this command.

 To change the size of the video we can use [caps](https://gstreamer.freedesktop.org/documentation/additional/design/caps.html?gi-language=c)
 ```bash
 $ gst-launch-1.0 videotestsrc ! "video/x-raw,width=300, height=300, framerate=30/1" ! ximagesink
 ```
-If you want to run this test application in gray color format ximagesink will not allow to create the pipeline.
-It is needed to convert the format for ximagesink that it can understand it.
-To do it videconvert element can be used easily.
+If you want to run this test application in gray color format ximagesink will not allow you to create the pipeline.
+It is necessary to convert the format for ximagesink so that it can understand it, so videconvert element can be used easily.

 ```bash
 $ gst-launch-1.0 videotestsrc ! "video/x-raw,width=300, height=300, framerate=30/1, format=GRAY16_LE" ! videoconvert ! ximagesink
 ```
-Gstreamer give you abilty to send the frames over socket, network, and more.
+Gstreamer allows you to send the frames over a socket, network, and more.
-For instance we can create a shared memory and read it over socket.
+For instance, we can create a shared memory and read it over the socket.
 for server:
 ```bash
 $ gst-launch-1.0 videotestsrc ! 'video/x-raw,width=300,height=300,format=(string)I420,framerate=(fraction)60/1' ! videoconvert ! shmsink socket-path=/tmp/foo shm-size=20000000